ictunion/main-website-public/content/statutes/index.en.md

     1. the Board decides on the admission of that person as a member, or
     2. the Workplace Executive Committee decides on the admission of that person as a member, but only in the case when the person in question is a member with accordance to Article XI, paragraph 5 letter a or b.
 4. Membership arises on the day of the decision on the admission of a natural person as a member or on another day specified in the decision.
 The Board shall inform the newly admitted member of this decision without delay.
-5. Member of the Organization,
+5. Member of the Organization becomes a member of the Organization at the given Workplace,
-    1. who performs dependent work at the Workplace where the Organization operates, or
+    1. if they perform dependent work at the Workplace where the Organization operates, or
-    2. who performs work that, under the conditions of the place of performance in the Czech Republic, would be considered dependent work abroad exclusively for the employer where the Organization operates, becomes a member of the Organization at the given Workplace.
+    2. if they perform work that, under the conditions of the place of performance in the Czech Republic, would be considered dependent work abroad exclusively for the employer where the Organization operates.
 6. If a member of the Organization ceases to carry out activities according to Article XI, paragraph 5 letter a or b, they remain a member of the Organization but cease to be a member of the Workplace Members’ Meeting of the given Workplace.
 7. Membership in the Organization shall terminate
     1. based on a written or electronic request of a member for termination of membership,